 Skilled Work Regional (Provisional) Visa - Live and work in regional Australia

-This visa will replace the Skilled Regional (Provisional) visa (subclass 489) in November 2019.
+This visa replaces the Skilled Regional (Provisional) visa (subclass 489) and opens for applications on 16 November 2019.

 WHO CAN APPLY FOR THE SKILLED WORK REGIONAL (PROVISIONAL) VISA?